 This contrasts with a Stationary fan, which only blows air in one direction.

-Oscillating fans are the perfect choice for large or small rooms, as they help to circulate air and keep the room much cooler, are considered energy efficient, and come loaded with user-friendly features at a low price.
+Oscillating fans are the perfect choice for large or small rooms.
+They help circulate air and keep the room cooler, are considered energy efficient, and offer user-friendly features at a low price.

 Quick Look at the 10 Best “Oscillating Tower Fans”